gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 Posts that are changed on the backend while Gatsby is running will be created if they are new or updated, and deleted if they were deleted on the backend.

 You can test that this is working by running the site again and updating one of the posts.
-When you run the site this time you should see the message logged in the console: `Subscribing to content updates...` that was added.
+When you run the site this time you should see a message logged in the console: `Subscribing to content updates...`.
 Now, running an `updatePost` or `deletePost` mutation on the GraphQL server will send information to the subscription because it is now listening.

 Follow these steps to test it out:

-1. open up your site at `localhost:8000` after you run `gatsby develop`
+1. Open up your site at `localhost:8000` after you run `gatsby develop`
-2. open up the GraphQL playground at `localhost:4000` (if you are running the `api` folder locally) or `https://gatsby-source-plugin-api.glitch.me/` and first run a query for posts:
+2. Open up the GraphQL playground at `localhost:4000` (if you are running the `api` folder locally) or `https://gatsby-source-plugin-api.glitch.me/` and first run a query for posts:

 ```graphql
 query {